FryRankApp/FryRankInfra/README.md

 1. Copy AWS access credentials from AWS login portal to authenticate with AWS in your terminal
 2. Run `terraform apply` on remote-state to bootstrap the terraform state in your account
-3. Create the `backend.hcl` file inside the stack directory following the example in `backend.hcl.example`
+3. Switch to the `stack` directory.
+Create the `backend.hcl` file inside the stack directory following the example in `backend.hcl.example`
 4. Run `terraform init "-backend-config=backend.hcl"` to initialize your state, with the proper bucket name
-5. Add the following AWS Systems Manager parameters. the values don't matter; they are only used for auto deployments (see note below). the values themselves will still be set in the .env file locally.
+5. Add the following AWS Systems Manager parameters.
+Copy the values from the Beta account (excluding `BACKEND_SERVICE_PATH`).
    - GOOGLE_API_KEY (SecureString)
    - GOOGLE_AUTH_KEY (SecureString)
    - DATABASE_URI (SecureString)